leonardr/botfriend/README.md

 Number Jokes just told a joke, and (as you told it in `bot.yaml`) it's only supposed to tell one joke an hour.

+## Running a script on just one bot

 By specifying a directory name on the command line, you can make `botfriend.post` (and most other Botfriend scripts) operate on just one bot, not all of your bots.
 Right now, it doesn't make a